 Who is Sam Seiniger?
 Blues and Shoes bull riding champion, scholastic chess champion, devilishly good looking and the inspiration for the Hamburglar.
 Imagine Will Hunting, Bear Grylls, and Nacho Libre had a child and left it to fend for itself in Idaho.
 When he is not leading NSO, he is busy thinking about how he wishes he was.
 Simply put, Sam is a senior studying Math.

 Anne is a junior Neuroscience major.
 She has the voice of an angel as a member of the all-female a capella group Ellement and is involved in the student organization Spill.
 She is more than excited to introduce incoming students to the wonders of CC and the surrounding community.

-Sally is a junior studying Geology and Mathematics.
+Sally is a junior studying Geology and Mathematics and member of the women's rugby team.
 As a returning NSO leader, Sally is looking forward to welcome the new students to Colorado College.
 Sally takes advantage of all there is to enjoy in the Colorado outdoors and can’t wait to lead incoming students into the beautiful Rocky Mountains.
 If Sally is your leader, you are in for a good time!

 Audrey is a rising sophomore majoring in Psychology and minoring in Philosophy.
 Aside from taking required classes for her major, Audrey enjoys taking optional adjunct classes like Ballet and Hebrew.
 She loves to dance in the Salsa Club and is a member of many of the Christian groups on campus.
 She is excited to introduce new students to the many aspects of CC life!